camaraproject/Commonalities/documentation/API-design-guidelines.md

 ## 8. Pagination, Sorting and Filtering

 Exposing a resources collection through a single URI can cause applications to fetch large amounts of data when only a subset of the information is required.
 For example, suppose a client application needs to find all orders with a cost greater than a specific value.
 You could retrieve all orders from the /orders URI and then filter these orders on the client side.
 Clearly, this process is highly inefficient.
 It wastes network bandwidth and processing power on the server hosting the web API.
+To alleviate the above-mentioned issues and concerns, Pagination, Sorting and Filtering may optionally be supported by the API provider.
+Following subsections apply when such functionality is supported.

 ### 8.1 Pagination
 Services can answer with a resource or article collections.
 Sometimes these collections may be a partial set due to performance or security reasons.
 Elements must be identified and arranged consistently on all pages.
 Paging can be enabled by default on the server side to mitigate denial of service or similar.